-The pack reviewed here is the third generation of the Gorilla Backpack manufactured by Gossamer Gear.
-If you’re interested in comparing it to previous versions of the pack, see my reviews of the 2012 version and the 2010 version.
-I’ve been using this pack for a long time and think this latest design update is the best yet, providing far more durability and comfort for both men and women, than any of the earlier versions of the Gossamer Gear Gorilla Ultralight Backpack.
+The pack reviewed here is the latest generation of the Gorilla Backpack manufactured by Gossamer Gear.
+I’ve been using this pack for a long time and think this latest design update is the best yet, providing far more durability and comfort for both men and women.

 Internal Storage and Organization

 The Gorilla also has two hip belt pockets permanently attached to the hip belt that close with zippers.
-The pockets are made with solid fabric for better durability and are large enough to contain several food bars, a GPS, a Delorme Explorer, or a point and shoot camera.
+The pockets are made with solid fabric for better durability and are large enough to contain several food bars, a GPS, a Garmin inReach, or a point and shoot camera.
 They’re far larger than the pockets you find on conventional backpacks and therefore more useful.

-I think Gossamer Gear’s backpacks have the best hip belt pockets in the industry and I have a hard time adjusting to packs that don’t provide this kind of convenient accessory storage.
+I think Gossamer Gear’s backpacks have some of the best hip belt pockets in the industry and I have a hard time adjusting to packs that don’t provide this kind of convenient accessory storage.

 External Storage and Compression System